 Serves as undergraduate advisor to all Women's Studies undergraduate majors and minors, teaches three introductory and upper level courses per year in Women's Studies (one per semester, and one in summer), and develops and coordinates internships.
 Responsible for all Women's Studies course scheduling and classroom assignments and preparation of all course evaluations.

 Provides administrative and financial support to the department.
 Serves as assistant to the Director and the liaison for Women's Studies.
 Manages the daily operations of the department.
-Responsible for supervision of the program coordinator.
+Responsible for supervision of the administrative associate.

 Responsible for the coordination of all special events and lectures, and publicity and marketing for all IWS related events and courses.
 Provides administrative support for faculty and staff.
 Responsible for monitoring IWS email account and listservs and for updating and maintaining departmental website.
 Responsible for managing IWS social media accounts.
 Responsible for compiling, designing and distributing annual newsletter and other publications, including press releases, brochures, flyers, etc. Responsible for assisting with daily operations of the department and technology.
 Responsible for mainting list of affiliate faculty, and for serving as first point-of-contact for department.
 Responsible for the supervision of student employees.

 Responsible for clerical support.
-Responsible for general office duties (typing, copying, processing mail, etc.).
-Responsible for IWS library maintainence.
+Responsible for general office duties (copying, scanning, processing mail, answering phone, assisting visitors, etc.).
+Responsible for assisting with IWS library maintenance.

 Click on the link for information on dealing with student withdrawals: http://www.reg.uga.edu/policies/withdrawals

 The University of Georgia policy for students with disabilities can be viewed at: http://drc.uga.edu/

 Click on the link to for the CTL's resources for Teaching Assistants. http://www.ctl.uga.edu/ta/resources